sijiafan/academic_personal_website/content/publication/apology/index.md

 doi: ""

 # Schedule page publish date (NOT publication's date).
-publishDate: "2020-11-15"
+publishDate: ""

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["3"]
+publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: "Under Review"
+publication: "Journal of Economic Behavior and Organization"
-publication_short: ""
+publication_short: "JEBO"

 abstract: "This paper examines the stock market reaction to corporate apologies.
-We construct an extensive database of corporate apologies issued for major chemical disasters between 1985 and 2017.
-Results from event studies and cross-sectional regressions suggest that 1) the mere presence of an apology does not affect the implicated firm's stock price; but 2) type of apology and incident characteristics are associated with significant abnormal returns.
-In particular, firms that shift the blame to others consistently experience positive abnormal returns, while firms who admit their incompetency tend to face negative stock market reactions in the longer-term.
-Greater publicity for the chemical spill is associated with a negative stock market response while greater publicity for the apology is associated with a  positive stock market response.
-Our results have practical implications for corporate crisis management and improve our understanding of what makes an effective apology."
+We construct a comprehensive database of corporate apologies issued for major chemical disasters between 1985 and 2017.
+Results from event studies and cross-sectional regressions suggest that 1) on average there is no significant stock market response after a firm apologizes; but when we allow for heterogeneity in the type of apologies, we find that 2) some apologies are associated with significant abnormal returns.
+In particular, firms that shift the blame to others consistently experience positive abnormal returns, while firms that admit to making mistakes tend to face negative stock market reactions in the longer-term.
+Greater media coverage for the chemical spill and the apology is associated with a negative and positive stock market response, respectively.
+Our findings are consistent with a signaling theory of apologies and help shed light on corporate crisis management and understanding of what makes an effective apology."
 # Summary.
 An optional shortened abstract.
 summary: ""